How to Choose Between Agent and Agentless IT Assets Monitoring

-An IT assets monitoring tool can provide analysts, network engineers, managers, and other members of your IT team much needed visibility and insight into the inventory and health of your IT infrastructure.
-But before choosing a specific product, it’s important to understand that there are two types of monitoring tools – agent and agentless.
+An effective IT asset monitoring tools provide network engineers, managers, and other members of your IT team with much-needed visibility and insight into the inventory and health of your IT infrastructure.

-Knowing the differences between these two, as well as their individual strengths and weaknesses, can help you make an informed decision when deciding which tool is the best fit for your IT Asset Management.
+Knowing the differences between these two tools, as well as their individual strengths and weaknesses, can help you to make an informed decision when deciding which tool is the best fit for your IT Asset Management.
 In this guide, we’ll cover:

 What is Agent-Based IT Monitoring?